ude-soco/RIMA/RIMA-Backend/README.md

 - Type ``.\venv\Script\activate`` to activate the virtual environment

-Step 4:- Install the packages by typing ``pip install -r requirements.txt``
+Step 4:- Install the packages by typing ``pip install -r requirements-offline.txt``

 Step 5:- Rename the environment variable file from ``.env.example`` to ``.env``